Embracing Your Inner Child: A Journey Toward Healing and Self-Discovery

 Your inner child is protecting you from disappointment: “If I don’t need anyone, nobody can fail me.”

-You don’t need to numb…you need to feel safe enough to feel
+You don’t need to numb…you need to feel safe enough to feel.

-Inner child need: space to express emotions
+Inner child need: Space to express emotions.

-Adult coping response: numbing, scrolling, dissociating, staying busy
+Adult coping response: Numbing, scrolling, dissociating, staying busy.

 You might:

-overthink instead of feeling
+Overthink instead of feeling.

-feel emotionally “shut off”
+Feel emotionally “shut off.”

 What’s really happening:

-Your inner child is saying:“If I feel it, I’ll fall apart.”
+Your inner child is saying, “If I feel it, I’ll fall apart.”

-You don’t need to keep everyone happy…you need to feel secure in love
+You don’t need to keep everyone happy…you need to feel secure in love.

-Inner child need: acceptance and belonging
+Inner child need: Acceptance and belonging.

-Adult coping response: people-pleasing + self-abandoning
+Adult coping response: People-pleasing and self-abandoning.

 You might:

-say yes when you mean no
+Say yes when you mean no.

 What’s really happening:

-Your inner child believes:“If they’re upset, I’m not safe.”
+Your inner child believes, “If they’re upset, I’m not safe.”

 Signs You’re Reacting From Your Inner Child (Not Your Adult Self)

-your emotions feel way bigger than the situation
+Your emotions feel way bigger than the situation.

-you feel panicky, small, embarrassed, or desperate
+You feel panicky, small, embarrassed, or desperate.

-your body gets tight or shaky
+Your body gets tight or shaky.

-you want to shut down, run away, or lash out
+You want to shut down, run away, or lash out.

-you take things personally fast
+You take things personally very quickly.

-you start telling yourself “I’m not enough” stories
+You start telling yourself “I’m not enough” stories.

-you feel rejected even without proof
+You feel rejected even without proof.

-Sometimes the best question is: “How old do I feel right now?”
+Sometimes, the best question is, “How old do I feel right now?”
+Because when you’re 35 but feel 9 inside, that’s your clue.

 The Coping Responses We Use Most (Without Even Realizing)

-Most people fall into one (or two) main coping styles.
+Most people fall into one (or two) main coping styles:

 The Pleaser: “I’ll keep everyone happy so I don’t get rejected.”